gautambhetanabhotla/shell/README.md

 - A process is considered a background process if its controlling terminal is 0.
 Although this is not always the case, we will assume so for this mini project.
 - For some processes, permission for obtaining paths to their executables is denied.
 - Invalid flags in `reveal` are ignored.
+- Symbolic links are also represented in `ls -l`